xStar2222/Windows98BrowserSim/README.md

 # Windows 98 BrowserSim
 *Simulator That Lets You Use Windows 98 In Your Browser!
 (Not Completed Yet)*

 Click [Here](https://windows-98-sim.netlify.app/) To Visit The Site!
+Please note; only the paint feature works as of right now.

 # To Do
 * Get an actual domain